-To be honest, I didn’t really care for French macarons (not to be confused with macaroons or coconut macaroons) the first time I tried them.
-But this French macarons recipe can make a believer out of anyone.
+This step by step French macarons recipe can make a believer out of anyone thanks to a detailed guide and delicious result!
 This tasty macarons recipe will produce delicate cookies with a sweet, creamy filling you’ll adore.
 Plus, you can use this macaron recipe as a base for a ton of other flavors!

 For a long time, I passed on eating macarons because I had never enjoyed my first experience with them.
-Whether it was a strawberry macaron recipe or a chocolate macaron recipe, I wasn’t thrilled with the texture or taste of the macarons I had tried.
+Whether it was a strawberry macaron recipe or a chocolate macaron recipe, I wasn’t thrilled with the texture or taste of the macarons I had tried from the shops.

 It wasn’t until I tried freshly made French macaron cookies from Ladurée in Paris that I began to understand why everyone seemed to have a love affair with this French treat.